rancher/docs/content/k3s/latest/en/installation/airgap/_index.md

 ### Automated Upgrades Method

 As of v1.17.4+k3s1 K3s supports [automated upgrades]({{< baseurl >}}/k3s/latest/en/upgrades/automated/).
-To enable this in an air-gapped networks, you must ensure the required images are available in your private registry.
+To enable this in air-gapped environments, you must ensure the required images are available in your private registry.

 You will need the version of rancher/k3s-upgrade that corresponds to the version of K3s you intend to upgrade to.
 Note, the image tag replaces the `+` in the K3s release with a `-` because Docker images do not support `+`.

 You will also need the versions of system-upgrade-controller and kubectl that are specified in the system-upgrade-controller manifest YAML that you will deploy.
 Check for the latest release of the system-upgrade-controller [here](https://github.com/rancher/system-upgrade-controller/releases/latest) and download the system-upgrade-controller.yaml to determine the versions you need to push to your private registry.
 For example, in release v0.4.0 of the system-upgrade-controller, these images are specified in the manifest YAML:

 ```
 rancher/system-upgrade-controller:v0.4.0